Album Cover Credits Information for the Top-Selling Albums of All Time

 While some of the artists responsible for these covers are well-known and respected to a certain degree in the fine art world (in fact, Warhol and Koons have both done well-known album covers), most were known only by die-hard music or music art fans or by others in the album cover production business, which is something I’m hoping to clear up a bit here with the information provided in this article.
 You’ll find the complete biographies of many of the people mentioned in the “Artist Biographies” section of the Album Cover Hall of Fame web site – https://albumcoverhalloffame.wordpress.com/achof-featured-artists-main-page/ and I’ve added an anecdote or two about “the making of” each of these hit records – something you might not known of previously (or, at least, something that I hadn’t known prior to doing the research for this article!).

 For each record, I’ve included the names of the Designers (D), Illustrators (I), Photographers (P) and Art Directors (AD) credited for each cover.
 In some cases, those with “Illustrator” credits were responsible for the unique lettering or logos used on the cover.
-The sales figures shown are those published by the Recording Industry Association of America (RIAA), the industry group responsible for tracking retail sales in the U.S. You can read more about them and the best-selling records on their site at http://www.riaa.com/goldandplatinum.php?content_selector=top-100-albums
+The sales figures shown are those published by the Recording Industry Association of America (RIAA) and the International Federation of the Phonographic Industry (IFPI), the industry groups responsible for tracking retail sales in the U.S. and U.K./Europe, respectfully.
+You can read more about them and the best-selling records on their site at http://www.riaa.com/goldandplatinum.php?content_selector=top-100-albums and https://www.ifpi.org/bestsellers-and-global-artist.php

-Best Selling U.S. Albums of All Time (RIAA as of 11/2017) – Sales of 15 Million or More – Album Cover Credits
+Best Selling U.S. Albums of All Time (RIAA and IFPI as of 1/2020) – Ranked by U.S. sales of 15 Million or More – Album Cover Credits

 Dick Zimmerman (P), Mac James (I), Valade’/Design Pool (D)